 Reading for the week's topic, set a week in advance.

 Online forums (on Moodle) to discuss the week's reading moderated by the lecturer for that week's topic.

 The option to purchase individual one-to-one online tutorials and essay feedback, given by the course lecturers, as 'add-ons'.

-The course schedule and Terms and Conditions are available at the International School of Philosophy website and those who wish to enrol should read them.
+The course Terms and Conditions are available at the International School of Philosophy website and those who wish to enrol should read them.